allanger/wdio-test/README.md

 ## Idea

-Let's pretend that our application is nginx and we want to run e2e tests againse its default page.
+Let's pretend that our application is nginx and we want to run e2e tests of its default page.
 You should be able to find it here: https://nginx.badhouseplants.net

-In this example everything is packaged in Helm, but it can also be Kustomize, it's not the most important part.
+In this example, everything is packaged in Helm, but it can also be Kustomize, it's not the most important part.

 In the `./helm/test-selenoid` there is a helm chart test-selenoid, it's a cronjob that contains 3 containers: